At least 12 dead in bus crash on excursion to Mexican ruins

-MEXICO CITY (Reuters) - Twelve people died and 18 were injured on Tuesday in Mexico’s state of Quintana Roo when a tour bus lost control and rolled over during an excursion to ancient ruins.
+MEXICO CITY, Dec 19 (Reuters) - Twelve people died and 18 were injured on Tuesday in Mexico’s state of Quintana Roo when a tour bus lost control and rolled over during an excursion to ancient ruins.

 The bus was carrying 31 passengers, including citizens of the United States, Brazil and Sweden, authorities said.
 A child was among the dead.
 Quintana Roo is one of three states on Mexico’s Yucatan Peninsula, which contains major tourist destinations.